UKHomeOffice/engineering-guidance-and-standards/docs/standards/infrastructure-utilisation-monitoring.md

 ### Infrastructure MUST be observable relative to defined service level expectations

 Infrastructure utilisation should be baselined so that Service Level Objectives (SLOs) can be defined for infrastructure measures.
-This enables effective alerting, and triggers for automated proactive measures.
+This enables triggers for automated proactive measures.

 ### CPU utilisation MUST be observable

-CPU utilisation by applications, services, systems or pods are to be monitored so that effective alerting and measures such as scaling out can be triggered in periods of saturation.
+CPU utilisation by applications, services, systems or pods are to be monitored so that effective measures such as scaling out can be triggered in periods of saturation.

 ### Memory utilisation MUST be observable

-Memory utilisation by applications, services, systems or pods are to be monitored so that effective alerting and measures such as scaling out can be triggered in periods of saturation.
+Memory utilisation by applications, services, systems or pods are to be monitored so that effective measures such as scaling out can be triggered in periods of saturation.

 ### Disk utilisation MUST be observable

-Disk utilisation by applications, services, systems or pods are to be monitored so that effective alerting and measures such as scaling out can be triggered in periods of saturation.
+Disk utilisation by applications, services, systems or pods are to be monitored so that effective measures such as scaling out can be triggered in periods of saturation.

 ### Network utilisation MUST be observable

-Network utilisation by applications, services, systems or pods are to be monitored so that effective alerting and measures such as scaling out can be triggered in periods of saturation.
+Network utilisation by applications, services, systems or pods are to be monitored so that effective measures such as scaling out can be triggered in periods of saturation.

 ### Historical infrastructure monitoring metrics MUST be retained for analysis